edgeimpulse/yolov5/README.md

 2. Install the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation) v1.16.0 or higher.
 3. Create a new Edge Impulse project, and make sure the labeling method is set to 'Bounding boxes'.
 4. Add and label some data.
-5. Under **Create impulse** set the image size to 640x640, add an 'Image' DSP block and an 'Object Detection' learn block.
+5. Under **Create impulse** set the image size to e.g. 160x160, 320x320 or 640x640, add an 'Image' DSP block and an 'Object Detection' learn block.
 6. Open a command prompt or terminal window.
 7. Initialize the block: